Xi-Gong/Plants-Vs-Zombies/README.md

 After learning LZ's project, I discovered the following areas for improvement:
 - LZ's project was set up on Windows using Visual Studio 2017, with project files managed through .vcxproj.
 However, since Visual Studio is not free and open-source software, and the manual configuration is relatively cumbersome, it is not conducive to promoting this project.
 - The project's C++ code is approximately 18,000 lines, which is very comprehensive but somewhat overwhelming for beginners.
-- Some of the project's resource files are encrypted through code, making the project difficult to understand.
 - The C++11 standard used in the project is becoming outdated.

 To address these areas for improvement, I made the following changes:
 - Since cocos2dx natively supports CMake configuration, I configured the project using CMake.
 - I used the open-source VSCode for development, which is easy to install and configure quickly.
-- I removed some secondary game effects and functionalities, reducing the project's size to 8,000 lines of C++ code, making it easier for beginners to learn.I removed some secondary game effects and functionalities, reducing the project's size to 8,000 lines of C++ code, making it easier for beginners to learn.
+- I removed some secondary game effects and functionalities, reducing the project's size to 8,000 lines of C++ code, making it easier for beginners to learn.
-- All of the project's resource files have been decrypted and are stored and read in plain text.
 - C++17 standard is applied to the cocos2dx library and project code.

 Finally, based on my understanding of C++, I redesigned the basic classes of this project, including decoupling between classes, clarifying semantics, and applying C++17 syntax.

 ## Class Diagram
 Here, I made some modifications to the basic classes and drew the corresponding UML diagrams.
-For the complete UML diagram, please refer to LZ's project.
+For the original UML diagram, please refer to LZ's project.

 ![ClassDiagram](https://github.com/Xi-Gong/Plants-Vs-Zombies/blob/main/pvzBasicClassUML.png?raw=true)